jinhuangzheliu/gRPC-Differential-Service/README.md

 Under the differential_server directory make the server-side process as follows:

 > $ make
+> $ ./differential_server_cpp

 If the process running successfully the follow output will preseted in your terminal window:

 > Server Listening on 0.0.0.0:50053

+We support a default test program for testing the connection between the client and server in your system.
+From another termial, make the differential_client_cpp under the differenital_client directory.

+> make
+> $ ./differential_client_cpp